Douglas Mawson: World War I

-Mawson served in a scientific capacity from May 1916 in the British Ministry of Munitions, first as embarkation officer for shipments of explosives and poison gas from Britain to Russia.
+After sitting out the first two years of the war, Mawson eventually served in a scientific capacity from May 1916 in the British Ministry of Munitions, first as embarkation officer for shipments of explosives and poison gas from Britain to Russia.
 He then worked for a Russian military agency, (Note: Source says "Russian Military Commission", but there does not seem to be any source substantiating this name.) reporting on British production of high explosives with the aim of increasing Russian production.
 After the Russian Revolution in 1917, he was transferred to the Commission Internationale de Ravitaillement, as a major.

 Later career

 Returning to the University of Adelaide in 1919, after the retirement of Howchin in 1920, Mawson was promoted to the professorship of geology and mineralogy in 1921, a position held until his retirement in 1952.
 He built an effective teaching and research department, with students always involved in field work.